jradwan/Piwigo-physical_photo_move/README.md

 ![move successful](https://github.com/jradwan/Piwigo-physical_photo_move/raw/master/resources/ppm-moved.jpg)

-If a file with the same name already exists in the destination, the source file will be renamed and an information message will be displayed:
+If a file with the same name already exists in the destination, the source file will be renamed before it is moved and an informational message will be displayed:

 ![file renamed](https://github.com/jradwan/Piwigo-physical_photo_move/raw/master/resources/ppm-rename.jpg)